 Student Diversity Initiatives

-The Diversity and Inclusion Postdoctoral Fellowships in the Liberal Arts support the development of early-career scholars from historically underrepresented groups in the profession.
+The Postdoctoral Diversity Fellowship Program supports the development of early career scholars from diverse backgrounds with particular attention to historically under-represented groups among the professorial faculties of colleges and universities in the United States as well as to increase the diversity of the community of scholars devoted to academic research at Temple University.
 These are one-year positions with a 0-1 teaching load designed to give Diversity and Inclusion scholars time to begin research immediately after completing their PhDs in an intellectually rich and supportive environment.

 Upcoming Fellowship Opportunities

 Applications are now being accepted for the 2021-2022 cohort.
 Candidates must have completed all requirements for the PhD by September 1, 2021.
 This year we seek applications in the following disciplines:

 ACLS Postdoctoral Fellowship in Philosophy of Race

 The College of Liberal Arts was one of only three initial national recipients of the Postdoctoral Partnership Initiative grant from the American Council of Learned Societies (ACLS).
 Our postdoctoral fellowship search was in Philosophy of Race.
 The Department of Philosophy is thrilled to welcome César Cabezas Gamarra, from Columbia University.